Series Wound DC Motor

 Voltage and Current Equation of Series DC Motor

-The total current passes on the motor are:
+The total current passes on the motor are

-And from the basic voltage equation:
+From the basic voltage equation

-Also, like all other DC motors, the field flux is proportional to the field current (Iseα Φ), in this motor all currents pass on the circuit are equal:
+Also, like all other DC motors, the field flux is proportional to the field current (Iseα Φ); in this motor, all currents pass on the circuit are equal

-The field flux becomes proportional to the armature current or the total supply current so we say that the series motor flux is strong enough to produce sufficient torque.
+The field flux becomes proportional to the armature current or the total supply current, so we say that the series motor flux is strong enough to produce sufficient torque.

-Characteristics of series wound DC motor
+Characteristics of Series Wound DC Motor

 Speed & Torque of Series DC Motor

-The most important thing in any machine is the torque and the speed and that’s what we need from any machine.
+The most important thing in any machine is the torque and the speed, and that’s what we need from any machine.

 And for this reason, a series motor becomes essential as a starter motor in industrial applications that deal with heavy mechanical loads like huge cranes or large metal chunks.